-The ridesharing industry operates as an intensely price competitive near-duopoly, where incumbents Uber and Lyft have incurred a cumulative multi-billion dollar annual cash burn in order to expand market share.
+The ridesharing industry operates as an intensely price competitive near duopoly, where incumbents Uber and Lyft have incurred a cumulative multi-billion dollar annual cash burn in order to even maintain market share.
+Ridesharing is generally priced near the cost to provide the ridesharing service, where Facedrive is forced to offer services even below market price as they have no brand recognition.

-In comparison, Facedrive has very few users and minimal resources.
-Should it somehow overcome those obstacles, it has no sustainable differentiator.
-(Uber or Lyft, on the other hand, could simply add electric vehicle options if they ever wanted to step into Facedrive's supposed 'niche'.)
+Facedrive has very few users, minimal resources, and no sustainable differentiator (Uber or Lyft could easily add electric vehicle options if they ever felt it worthwhile to eliminate Facedrive's supposed 'niche'.)